 There are a huge number of platforms which allow users to set up a free website and write content for their network to read, including;

 The best blogs around range from the sublime, such as ‘Mashable’ – a blog specialising in social media currently supposedly under a multi-million dollar offer from CNN, to the truly ridiculous – ‘icanhascheezburger’, a blog containing pictures of cats and other animals with humourous captions underneath them (and it’s really popular!).

-We bet you didn’t know that even Samuel Pepys’s famous diary is available online as a blog.
-Here’s a BBC article about it.
+We bet you didn’t know that even Samuel Pepys’s famous diary is available online as a blog: The Diary of Samuel Pepys

 So, someone’s taken your funny cat pictures idea already, and even the old classics have made it onto the web.
 How do you create something people will want to read and make money from it?
 Only the Moneymagpies have the answer…